9 Things They Don't Tell You About Living in South Korea

 Read more: Teach English in South Korea

-1. Your sense of smell is going to go into overload… and it’s not always a good thing.
-There will be times you are walking down a street when a smell hits you full force and you’ll be left with watering eyes wondering “What IS that?!?!”
-One block down the road and you’re greeted with some amazing chicken, bulgogi, shabushabu, you name it… and your stomach instantly starts growling.
+Your sense of smell is going to go into overload… and it’s not always a good thing.
+Sometimes, you are walking down a street when a scent hits you full force, and you’ll be left with watering eyes wondering, “What IS that?!?!”
+One block down the road, and you’re greeted with some amazing chicken, bulgogi, shabushabu, you name it… and your stomach instantly starts growling.
 Breathing through your nose in Korea is like trying a Bertie Botts Every Flavor Bean: you never know if you’re going to get chocolate or vomit.

-ESL Teacher in Korea Cassandra Simons5.
 Life in Korea is sometimes challenging.
 Personal space is almost non-existent, especially on public transportation.
 I have been on city buses where I literally could not move.
 The subways can also get quite packed, so be prepared.
 You had better at least offer to give your seat up if an older woman gets on or be prepared to bear the wrath of her death glare.
 Many will refuse to take your seat, but the offer is what they are looking for.
+Whether you are on a bus, a subway, or an elevator, be prepared to surrender any of that personal bubble you may like to usually have.
+And don’t be surprised if you smell soju practically evaporating from the skin of the older man in front of you, even if it’s 10 am on a Tuesday morning.
+I told you, the smells… you can never be 100% prepared for what you will get.

 Go further: The Requirements for Teaching English in Korea

-These questions are usually simply a way for Koreans to find out how to relate to you.
+These questions are usually simply a way for Koreans to learn how to relate to you.
 If you are single and they are married, they want to find another connection.
 It is not meant in rudeness, simply curiosity.

 Everyone also wants to know where I am from.
-In Korean, I simply say “Migook”, which means America(n).
-More often than not, this is met with excited smiles and rambling of cities they know… usually New York City or LA.
+I simply say “Migook” in Korean, which means America(n).
+More often than not, this is met with excited smiles and rambling about cities they know… usually New York City or LA.
 Any way they can connect to you is seen as an accomplishment, especially for those with limited English.

 Go further: How Much Do English Teachers Make in Korea?

-9. Koreans seem to love American/English brand items, movies, singers/bands, sports….
+Koreans seem to love American/English brand items, movies, singers/bands, sports….
 You name it.
-I have seen various sports caps and jerseys – the most common usually being either LA or NY.
+I have seen various sports caps and jerseys, the most common of which are either LA or NY.
 Some also have international soccer teams - Brazil seems to be a popular jersey - and a few of English soccer teams (Man United or Liverpool usually).
-My middle school boys are obsessed with anything to do with Avengers, and their favorite singers are often Maroon 5, Jason Mraz or Lady Gaga.
+My middle school boys are obsessed with anything to do with the Avengers, and their favorite singers are often Maroon 5, Jason Mraz, or Lady Gaga.

 Go further: A 6-Step Plan to Find English Teaching Jobs in South Korea